- Survey background / Survey overview / Basic attributes of samples

-Research on Home Education from Early Childhood to First Grade of Elementary School
+- Comments on the Survey Report on Home Education from Early Childhood to First Grade in Elementary School

 Survey background